5. Configuration

 Log interval | 15 minutes | Set to anything between 1 minute and 1 day.
 Choose longer times on systems with an unreliable connection.
 Note that this setting does not affect reporting problems and state changes (bulk → absorption) to the VRM Portal.
 These events initiate an immediate transmission of all parameters. |

-Use secure connection (HTTPS) | Yes | This encrypts the communication between the GX device and the VRM server. |
+Use secure connection (HTTPS) | Yes | This encrypts the communication between the GX device and the VRM server |

-Last contact | - | Time since the VRM server was last contacted. |
+Last contact | - | Time since the VRM server was last contacted |

-Connection error | - | Displayed if there is an error in VRM communications.
+Connection error | No error | Displayed if there is an error in VRM communications.
 See here for more details on troubleshooting VRM errors. |

-VRM two-way communication | No | Enable remote configuration and firmware updates. |
+VRM two-way communication | Disabled | Enable for VRM: Remote VEConfigure and VRM: Remote firmware update |

-Reboot device when no contact | No | The GX device will reset itself to attempt to correct a potential networking issue if the internet connection is lost for the set delay period. |
+Reboot device when no contact | Disabled | The GX device will reset itself to attempt to correct a potential networking issue if the internet connection is lost for the set delay period |

 No contact reset delay (hh:mm) | 01:00 | How long the unit must be offline before restarting itself |

-Storage location | Internal storage | Displays if an external storage device (eg USB drive or microSD card) is mounted, or the internal storage is in use. |
+Storage location | Internal storage | Displays if an external storage device (eg USB drive or microSD card) is mounted, or the internal storage is in use |

-Free disk space | - | |
+Free disk space | - | Amount of bytes available on the storage device |

-microSD/USB | - | Select to Safely Eject an external microSD or USB storage (if one is connected) before physically removing it.
+microSD/USB | - | Select to safely eject an external microSD or USB storage (if one is connected) before physically removing it.
 Failure to do so can cause data loss. |

 Stored records | - | How many records are stored locally when no internet connection is available.
 The GX device will store as many records as it can locally, then upload them when internet is available again. |